This article may contain compensated links. See our full disclosure here

 - There’s no such thing as free tap water in Italian restaurants.
 Avoid buying single-use plastic by taking up you own water bottle and filling up at the city’s free water fountains – the water is perfectly safe to drink

 - Consider staying a little longer than one day if you can to get more of a real taste of Verona!
+Our Verona area and hotel guide will help you find the perfect base

 - The best time for exploring Verona is early in the morning, before the tour buses arrive.